mesolitica/malaya/README.md

   * Naive Bayes
   * Topic Modelling

-You can read [README](https://github.com/DevconX/Malaya/tree/master/training) for supported Entities and POS.
+You can read [README](https://github.com/DevconX/Malaya/tree/master/training) for supported Entities and POS, also for comparison accuracies among models.
 ## Example

 #### check more in example/deep-learning.ipynb